 Amazon delivery station

-Fulfillment centers and delivery stations are busy places, especially around Prime Day.
-During that time, “we're seeing close to 500 to 600 people—drivers, employees, leadership, and support teams such as our janitorial team—coming into the building at different times throughout the day,” Jae says of his delivery station.
+Fulfillment centers and delivery stations are busy places, especially during the holiday season and around events like Prime Day.
+During Prime Day, for example, “we're seeing close to 500 to 600 people—drivers, employees, leadership, and support teams such as our janitorial team—coming into the building at different times throughout the day,” Jae says of his delivery station.

 Amazon delivery station